 What is a good guy if his reputation is protected more than the children in his care?

 This isn’t a story about one bad guy or one good guy or one school.
 This isn’t a story about one county or state recycling the same predator.

-This is a story about what happens everywhere to children and girls, in every city and state across this nation and around the globe, not only because there are bad guys but because there are good people who say nothing and all those who silence the ones who speak out.
+This is a story about what happens everywhere to children and girls, in every city and state across this nation and around the globe, not only because there are bad guys but because there are good people who say nothing and who silence the ones who speak out.